 Homeownership has always been considered an important step on the path to long-term financial security.
 However, not everybody enters into homeownership in the same way.
 While most people will purchase an existing house using a traditional home mortgage some people want a space designed specifically with their tastes and needs in mind.

 If you found the perfect spot for your new home, you may want to snap it up even if you are not ready to build.
-Many financial institutions have options around land loans, and your building schedule and plan will determine the best loan for your needs.
+Many financial institutions have options around loans for land only, and your building schedule and plan will determine the best loan for your needs.

-There are several reasons that someone might want to purchase land without building right away.
+There are several reasons future homeowners apply for land only loans, without building on the property right away.
 It may not be the right time to build.
 Perhaps you have found the perfect spot for a lakeside home for retirement, but you do not have time to maintain a second house right now.
 You may also want to spend some time looking for your ideal builder.
 You can purchase the land to hold the spot in reserve for the future.

 Unless you have a good deal of cash on hand, you need to work with a financial institution that can make your project a reality.
 When you are building your own home, it is quite likely that you will need a construction loan.
 This is different from a home mortgage in that it operates more like a line of credit.
 As you complete different phases of the project, the lender will release more funds.
 This kind of loan can be used for the initial land purchase if construction is starting right away.
 It is also used to pay the various contractors who will be working on the project from the initial excavation to the finishing touches.